Brikmo/brikmo-landing-page/src/pages/support/helper-tax-preparation.md

 ## **How Do I Complete These Forms?**

 * Calculate your gross income for the last tax year.
-This should be a simple matter of adding up the amount on every 1099 form you’ve received.
+This should be a simple matter of adding up the amount on the 1099 form you’ve received.
 * You can then use Schedule C to list and add up your deductible business expenses.
 If your business expenses come to less than $5,000, you have no employees, and you’re not deducting for a home office, you can use Schedule C-EZ, which is much faster to complete.
 * Then, write your total expenses on form 1040 to discover your net income.
 * Use the table in form 1040 instructions and your net income to work out how much you owe in income and state taxes.